GiuntaLab/RPE1/Panels and figures/FIGURE 4/README.md

 ```

 ### Data processing
-The output is a BAM file with the evaluation of each 5-methylcytosine (5mC) performed using raw data (POD5) and the matched reference (rpe1.v1.0.fasta).
-We used Modkit to convert the modBAM to bedMethyl file using the following command:
+The output is a modBAM file with the evaluation of each 5-methylcytosine (5mC) performed using raw data (POD5) and the matched reference (rpe1.v1.0.fasta).
+After sorting the modBAM file, we used Modkit to convert the modBAM to bedMethyl file using the following command:

 ```
 modkit pileup rpe1.v1.0.fasta_5mC.bam.sort.bam